patroashish/InsightClient/README.md

 A version of this toolkit was used for the measurements in our CoNEXT 2013 paper: Capturing mobile experience in the wild: a tale of two apps: http://dl.acm.org/citation.cfm?id=2535391

 This repository contains the source code for the client-side Insight implementation.
-To use Insight to collect statistics from their applications, developers need to perform the following steps:-
+To use Insight to collect statistics from their deployed applications, developers only need to add a few lines of code to their applications.
+Before using the Insight client, developers need to setup the Insight servers to collect and store data from the Insight clients.
+The server code is available at the following locations:-

+a.
+The main Insight server to collect the aforementioned statistics from the clients:
+b.
+The ping measurement server that performs lightweight network latency measurements over both UDP and TCP to measure network performance (over cellular/WiFi networks) between the server the client applications.

+Add the following line of code to the Android applications to use Insight.

 1. In the onStart() method, add the following 3 lines of code at beginning of the function (after super.onStart()) with changes specified.
 This code instantiates a new Insight session when the application is started.
 For example,

 		super.onStart();

-		InsightLib.setServerHostname("example.com"); // Update the server hostname with your server's hostname.
+		InsightLib.setServerHostname("example.com"); // Update the server hostname with your Insight server's hostname.
 		InsightLib.setApplicationCharID("testUser"); // Update with user ID the application specific user ID information.
 		InsightLib.startSession(this.getApplicationContext());